radusuciu/pytest-docker-compose-v2/README.md

 ### `docker_project`

-The `compose.project.Project` object that the containers are built from.
+The `python_on_whales.DockerClient` object that the containers are built from.
 This fixture is generally only used internally by the plugin.

 ### Wider scoped fixtures

-To use the following fixtures please read [Use wider scoped fixtures](#use-wider-scope-fixtures)
+To use the following fixtures please read [Use wider scoped fixtures](#use-wider-scoped-fixtures)

 - `class_scoped_container_getter`: Similar to `function_scoped_container_getter` just with a wider scope.
 - `module_scoped_container_getter`: Similar to `function_scoped_container_getter` just with a wider scope.